 As at the Feminist Hiking Collective our work is aimed at building collective feminist leadership, we aim to publish a range of collaborative dialogues, articles and resources to unpack it (or at least try!) as a collective reflection project.
+We understand reflection as a whole practice: we reflect with our bodies and souls, as wholesome and interdependent beings, we reflect collectively.
 We would be very happy to receive contributions and further reflections on this, as this is very much a working project and it is not meant to be a fully comprehensive analysis – it aims to be part of our grounding and analysis work to honour and document where we've come from and explore pathways forward in practice.

 The Unpacking Collective Feminist Leadership project aims to include tools for system transformation, from the inner to the wider society levels, collaborating with feminist groups, organisations and people to collectively reflect, build awareness and analyse the structures that underpin the neoliberal capitalist individualist patriarchal system, and unpacking different elements to build collective feminist leadership, mapping some of its practices worldwide, and grounding the project in a decolonial vision, ensuring dialogues and narratives are not extracting or de-contextualising knowledge, epistemologies and wisdom, but rather co-creating a pluralist feminist narrative that honours and acknowledges the collective experiences, work, struggles and resistance of groups and movements across the world.

-We have written an introductory article to the project - you can find it here.
-This initial article is only an initial unpacking of collective feminist leadership, and aims to be followed by dialogues, co-authored pieces and initiatives that focus on specific themes, including:
+We have written an introductory article to the project - you can find it here (with Italian traslation).
+This initial article is only an initial unpacking of collective feminist leadership, and it has been followed by co-authored articles, projects and initiatives that focus on specific themes but also cover a wider unpacking, including:

 We would like to acknowledge and express our profound gratitude to those feminist groups, collectives, networks and organizations whose work have collectively inspired and grounded our reflections and our practice: JASS, CREA, FRIDA The Young Feminist Fund, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), AWID, FAMM Indonesia and many more.